Complexity and randomness in the Heisenberg groups (and beyond): Rado-ness

 \begin{defn} Say that the extraspecial $p$-group $H$ is \emph{built over} the graph $R$ if there is $X \subseteq \Gamma(H)$ such that: \begin{enumerate} \item the set $X$ is a union of conjugacy classes \item $\tlg(X)$ and $R$ are isomorphic as graphs \item $H$ is equal to the subgroup of $H$ generated by $X \cup Z(H)$. \end{enumerate} \end{defn}

-\begin{claim} Suppose $H$ is an infinite extraspecial $p$-group and $X \subseteq H$ is infinite and contains at least one pair of elements which do not commute.
+\begin{claim} Suppose $H$ is an infinite extraspecial $p$-group and $X \subseteq H$ is infinite and \possible{for every $x \in X$ there is $y \in X$ which does not commute with $x$}.
 Let $G$ be the subgroup of $H$ generated by $X \cup Z(H)$.
 Then $G$ is an extraspecial $p$-group also.
 Note that $|G| = |X|$. \end{claim}

+\possible{ \begin{rmk} Why the hypothesis on $X$?
+In the language of $\S \ref{s:sym}$, if $V$ is an infinite nondegenerate symplectic space and we are looking for subspaces corresponding to subgroups which are also extraspecial, they should be nondegenerate.
+Note that if $X$ is an infinite set of elements of $V$ which is nondegenerate in the sense that for every $x_i \in X$ there is $x_j \in X$ which does not commute with it, then the subspace $W$ generated by $X$ is also an infinite nondegenerate symplectic space. \end{rmk} }